mttcohack/MTTCohackContainers/readme.md

 You can fulfill the challenge with the following steps:

-  - Build the **API** image in your local machine .
-  - Build the **WEB** image in your local machine .
+  - Build the **WEB** and **API** image in your development machine .
-  - Run containers on local machine and make sure that you can browse to the webcontainer and see the api info.
+  - Execute the containers on the development machine and ensure that you are able to navigate to the web container's interface to view the API information.
-  - push your images to your ACR (Azure Container Registry) alreday deployed
+  - push your images to your ACR (Azure Container Registry alreday deployed)
-  - Deploy the **API** image as Azure Container Instance in Azure, make sure that the **API** is not exposed to the public internet and that the **API** can connect to the public endpoint from the database over the internal network.
+  - Deploy the **API** image as an Azure Container Instance in Azure, make sure that the **API** remains inaccessible to the public internet and configure the API to connect to the database's public endpoint via the internal network.
-  - Deploy the **WEB** frontend as an APP Service, the webservice needs to be accessible from the internet and must be able to connect to **API** over internal network.
+  - Deploy the WEB frontend as an App Service, ensuring it is accessible from the internet.
+Additionally, configure it to connect to the API through the internal network.
   - (optional challenge) deploy solution to **AKS**.
   - (optional Challenge) Make sure **secure info** is not as clear text in deployment file